cancel

 1. Name: name for the credential.

-Scan Windows with LAPS 1.png
+Scan windows with LAPS 4.png

 4. Select Ok.

-Map a LAPS credential
+Map an AD LAPS credential

 1. In the Lansweeper web console, navigate to the Scanning > Scanning credentials.